 Risk rating Likelihood of occurrence

-Possible Remote
+nisk ratilig Possible Remote

 Major (MJ) High (H) Н Medium (M)

 Causes major physical injury or harm requiring medical aid.
-Causes emotional harm. nigii (n) П
+Causes emotional harm. nigii (n) п iviedidili (ivi)

-Likely impact Severe (S)
+Likely Severe (S)

-Causes physical injury or harm requiring first aid. Н М Low (L)
+impact Causes physical injury or harm requiring first aid. Н M Low (L)

 Causes emotional distress.

-Minor (MR) м M L
+Minor (MR) D.4 1 1

 Causes physical or emotional discomfort.
-L
+M L

 In place in school

-Policy and procedures The school implements an effective Behavioural Policy that clearly outlines the rewards and sanctions that will be used by all staff.
-The school ensures all staff are aware of the Care &amp; Control Policy.
-The school implements an Exclusions Policy, which is adhered to at all times.
-Exclusions are used as a last resort.
-All staff understand the Child Protection and Safeguarding Policy and have received annual safeguarding training.
-Where a pupil who has displayed harmful physical behaviour has SEND, the Special Educational Needs and Disabilities (SEND) Policy is

-adhered to at all times.
+- The school implements an effective Behavioural Policy that clearly outlines the rewards and sanctions that will be used by all staff. - The school ensures all staff are aware of the Care & Control Policy. - The school implements an Exclusions Policy, which is adhered to at all times.
+Exclusions are used as a last resort. - All staff understand the Child Protection and Safeguarding Policy and have received annual safeguarding training. - Where a pupil who has displayed harmful physical behaviour has SEND, the Special Educational Needs and Disabilities (SEND) Policy is adhered to at all times.